-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (Dollars in millions, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (In millions, except share and per share data)

-j.
-In conjunction with the Company's acquisition and divestiture activities, the Company entered into select guarantees and indemnifications of performance with respect to the fulfillment of the Company's commitments under applicable purchase and sale agreements.
+h.
+In addition, in conjunction with the Company's acquisition and divestiture activities, the Company entered into select guarantees and indemnifications of performance with respect to the fulfillment of the Company's commitments under applicable purchase and sale agreements.
 The arrangements generally indemnify the buyer or seller for damages associated with breach of contract, inaccuracies in representations and warranties surviving the closing date and satisfaction of liabilities and commitments retained under the applicable contract.
 Representations and warranties that survive the closing date generally survive for periods up to five years or the expiration of the applicable statutes of limitations.
 Potential losses under the indemnifications are generally limited to a portion of the original transaction price, or to other lesser specific dollar amounts for select provisions.
 With respect to sale transactions, the Company also routinely enters into non-competition agreements for varying periods of time.
 Guarantees and indemnifications with respect to acquisition and divestiture activities, if triggered, could have a materially adverse impact on the Company's financial condition and results of operations.

-k.
-The Company, in the ordinary course of its business, is the subject of, or party to, various pending or threatened legal and regulatory proceedings.
-Such proceedings are subject to many uncertainties, and the outcome of certain individual litigated matters and other proceedings, whether actual or threatened, may not be reasonably predictable and any related damages or liability may not be estimable.
-Certain legal and regulatory proceedings, including those described above, could result in an adverse outcome for the Company, and any such adverse outcome could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.
+i.
+The Company, in the ordinary course of its business is the subject of, or party to, various pending or threatened legal actions, government investigations and proceedings from time to time, including, without limitation, those relating to, commercial transactions, product liability, purported consumer class actions, employment matters, antitrust, environmental, health, safety and other compliance related matters.
+Such proceedings are subject to many uncertainties and the outcome of certain pending or threatened legal actions may not be reasonably predictable and any related damages may not be estimable.
+Certain legal actions, including those described above, could result in an adverse outcome for the Company, and any such adverse outcome could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.

-17. Related Party Transactions
+16. Related Party Transactions